 - What can I play it on?
 Nintendo Switch

-The presentation doesn't give too much away, but you can see the first glimpse of the environments and art style in the trailer below – without any in-game footage.
+The first Pokémon Sword and Shield trailer didn't give too much away, but you can see the first glimpse of the environments and art style.

 You also get a first look at three new starter Pokémon: the fire-rabbit Scorbunny, twig-monkey Grookey, and a sad-looking tadpole (sadpole?) called Sobble.